marschall/stored-procedure-proxy/README.md

  - sublcass [StoredProcedure](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/object/StoredProcedure.html)
  - use [SimpleJdbcCall](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/jdbc/core/simple/SimpleJdbcCall.html)
 - [Spring Data JPA](https://github.com/spring-projects/spring-data-examples/tree/master/jpa/jpa21) is hardly an improvement since it still needs a `@NamedStoredProcedureQuery`.
-- [jOOQ](http://www.jooq.org/doc/3.8/manual/sql-execution/stored-procedures/) requires a class for every call, passing a configuration object and calling setters.
+- [jOOQ](http://www.jooq.org/doc/3.8/manual/sql-execution/stored-procedures/) offers stored procedure support in a way that is similar to this project, in addition it supports many more features and can generate classes from a database schema.
+The only down sides are that it requires passing a configuration object ([for now](https://github.com/jOOQ/jOOQ/issues/5677)) and Oracle support is commercial.
 - [jDBI](https://github.com/jdbi/jdbi/issues/135) falls back to manual parameter registration for out parameters as well.
 - [Querydsl](https://github.com/querydsl/querydsl/issues/15) has no support at all